 - DAY 7 (Sunday)- Sleep-in morning.
 Students are encouraged to maintain a healthy level of rest in preparation for the week to come.

-The SCUBA program is instrumental to the Island School journey because it provides students with an opportunity to explore the beautiful underwater environment that surrounds Eleuthera.
-Treated the same as any class, students must complete book work and demonstrate proficiency in a number of underwater skills.
-Also, natural history lessons frequently accompany dives, requiring the students to identify the marine organisms they encounter or conduct fish surveys of the reefs.
-By the end of the semester, all students acquire PADI’s Open Water Diver certification and log approximately twelve dives, including night dives and deep dives to “the wall” of the Exuma Sound.
+The SCUBA program is instrumental to the Island School journey because it provides students with an opportunity to explore the beautiful underwater environment that surrounds Eleuthera in their Marine Ecology course.
+After demonstrating proficiency in a number of underwater skills, students explore and document the underwater ecosystems.
+By the end of the semester, all students acquire PADI’s Open Water Diver certification and log approximately ten dives, including a night dive and a deep dive to “the wall” of the Exuma Sound.